Rock-Z/ModelBatch/docs/IMPLEMENTATION_SUMMARY.md

 # ModelBatch Implementation Summary

-*Status as of July 12 2025*
+*Status as of July 13 2025*

 ## 🎯 Project Overview
-ModelBatch is a library for training hundreds to thousands of independent PyTorch models simultaneously on a single GPU using `torch.vmap` for vectorized operations.
+ModelBatch is a library for training many independent PyTorch models simultaneously on a single GPU by grouping them into a single `ModelBatch` object.
 This enables efficient hyperparameter sweeps and maximizes GPU utilization.

 ## ⚠️ Current Status: Active Development

 ### Implementation Milestones

-✅ **M1**: Core ModelBatch + demo (70% complete, failing more complex models)
+✅ **M1**: Core ModelBatch + demo (90% complete, failing more complex models)
   - ModelBatch class with parameter stacking
-  - OptimizerFactory for per-model parameter groups
+  - OptimizerFactory for per-model optimizer configs
   - DataRouter for data filtering
   - CallbackPack for monitoring
   - Working demo with performance benchmarks
-✅ **M2**: OptimizerFactory + AMP (50% complete, consistency issues compared to sequential training)
+✅ **M2**: OptimizerFactory + AMP (90% complete, consistency issues compared to sequential training)
-  - OptimizerFactory for per-model parameter groups
+  - OptimizerFactory for per-model optimizer configs -- different lrs tested and passing
-  - AMP support with GradScaler
+  - AMP support with GradScaler -- NOT TESTED
 🔄 **M3**: HuggingFace integration
 🔄 **M4**: Lightning example + docs
 🔄 **M5**: Benchmark suite